70% off

 Different prices are charged for the same set of products or services from different customers In case of customer segment pricing.

 For instance, railway tickets are priced taking into consideration demography or age of the end customer.
-Likewise, no ticket is required under Indian railways for children upto the age of 5 years.
-Similarly, for senior citizens, tickets are given at concessional rates, defined separately for both men and women.
+In most countries, there are no tickets required for children up to the age of 5 years, similarly, for senior citizens, tickets are given at concessional rates, defined separately for both men and women.

 Location Pricing